 Nail biters increase their risk of contracting the coronavirus

-The 2020 coronavirus outbreak cause anxiety and nervousness to almost every person in the world, however, nail biters should be a bit more worried than others especially if they belong to an at-risk group, for example:
+The 2020 coronavirus outbreak caused anxiety and nervousness to almost any person in the world, however, nail biters should be a bit more worried than others especially if they belong to an at-risk group, for example:

 Nail biters that are over 60